-For students there are from 21.-27.
-July special vaccination offers.
-Anyone can come to the vaccination center in the exhibition halls (West Entrance, Lagerstraße 18a) between 8 a.m. and 7 p.m. without making an appointment in advance.
-In addition to an identity card or passport, all you need is a student ID and - if available - a vaccination card.
-The offer is also aimed at international students.
+Special walk-in vaccinations for students are being offered from 21–27 July.
+Anyone can come to the Vaccination Centre, housed in the Messehallen (West Entrance, Lagerstraße 18a), between 8 am and 7 pm without making an appointment in advance.
+In addition to an identity card or passport, all you need is your student ID and – if you have it – your vaccination booklet.
+The offer also applies to international students.
 Students are not required to have a primary residence in Hamburg and can register using their semester address.

 For HAW Hamburg employees only: Arbeitsmedizinischer Dienst (Hamburg's occupational health service)